jacqueline-wong/CEE4530/Lab1/team10_lab1.md

 Figure 1: A graph of absorbance against red dye concentration for concentration ranging from 0 mg/L to 200 mg/L.

 The graph above does not show a linear relationship, contrary to what we would expect from Beer's law.
-However, for concentration 0 mg/L to 20 mg/L, there is a somewhat linear relationship.
-From this, because (range of absorbance that it can detect)
+This is because the photometer has a limited range of absorbance that can be detected.
+From 0 mg/L to 20 mg/L, there appears to be a linear relationship between absorbance and concentration (Figure 2).
+However, at concentrations higher than 20 mg/L, this linear relationship no longer exists, likely due to these points being out of the instrument's measurement range.

 ```python
   data_file_path = "https://raw.githubusercontent.com/lw583/CEE4530/master/Lab1/absorbance.txt"